Georgia Debt Relief

 Bankruptcy is considered the final option for those deeply in debt with no foreseeable way to pay it off.
-Choosing either chapter 7 or 13 bankruptcy will drastically damage your credit reports and scores for up to ten years but can also eliminate your outstanding balances through court-supervised legal proceedings, ideally with the help of an experienced, reputable bankruptcy attorney.
+Choosing either Chapter 7 or 13 bankruptcy will drastically damage your credit reports and scores for up to ten years but can also eliminate your outstanding balances through court-supervised legal proceedings, ideally with the help of an experienced, reputable bankruptcy attorney.

 Individuals filing for bankruptcy typically choose one of the following options:

 - Chapter 7 Bankruptcy: In the most common form of bankruptcy, the court sells or liquidates your assets to pay your outstanding bills, eliminating any other debt that can’t be paid by the initial liquidation.

 - Chapter 13 Bankruptcy: This form of bankruptcy reorganizes your finances, creating a court-appointed budget and a 3-5-year payment plan to pay back a specified amount to your creditors each month.

 Whether you live in a metropolis like Atlanta or on a rural property in the GA mountains, trying to live life with the burden of overwhelming debt strains relationships and makes it hard to plan for the future.